euroblaze/nextcloud/README.md

 ## What new developments are foreseen?

-1. Better file organisation on each document.
+1. Better file organisation on each Attachment.
-2. Central overview of all NC documents uploaded.
+2. Central overview of all NC attachments uploaded.
 3. Improve config UI.
 4. Improve overall UX and fix edge-case bugs.